Ensafer/packagecloud-cleanup/README.md

 * **Branch Cleanup** is triggered when a branch is deleted.
 All packages with the branch name in the version string will be deleted.
 * **Snapshot Cleanup** is triggered when a new snapshot version is pushed to the master branch.
 Only a given amount of snapshots (see variable *snapshotsOfMasterToKeep* above) will be preserved, any packages exceeding this limit will be deleted.
 Older packages will be deleted first. **Note:** This function is deactivated in the code due to PackageCloud not exposing multiple builds of the same package via API.
 Selectively deleting builds is therefore not possible at this moment.
 * **Release Cleanup** is triggered when a new tag is created.
 All packages with that tag/version and the *-SNAPSHOT* suffix will be deleted.

+### Slack Integration
+After each run and in case of errors, a short summary is posted to Slack.
+You need to create an [Incoming Webhook](https://api.slack.com/incoming-webhooks) for your Slack team.
+Please see the `sendToSlack` function in `script.js` for any further modifications.